vperezco/adaimb.github.io/index.md

 <a name="predict"></a>
-# 3. Where do I get the best exchange rate ?
+# 3. How do I get the best exchange rate ?

+<a name="curse"></a>
+## 3.A.
+Google Trends and the forecasting performance of exchange rate models

+<a name="curse"></a>
+## 3.B.
+Can we predict the drops ?

+Can we use the google trends model to predict financial recession?

 [//]:#(---------- END OF WHAT IS VISIBLE ----------------)